walzimmer/3d-bat/README.md

 5. Open folder '3d-bat' in PHP Storm
 5. Move into directory: `cd 3d-bat`
 6. Install required packages: `npm install`
-7. Open index.html with chromium-browser (Linux) or Chrome (Windows) within the IDE
+7. Open `index.html` with chromium-browser (Linux) or Chrome (Windows) within the IDE

 # Overview
 ![Overview](https://github.com/walzimmer/3d-bat/blob/master/assets/img/overview.png)

 # Paper
 ![Paper](https://github.com/walzimmer/3d-bat/blob/master/assets/img/paper.png)
 Reference: https://arxiv.org/abs/1905.00525

-# 3D Boundingbox Annotation Instructions
+# 3D Bounding Box Labelling Instructions
-Step 1: Watch raw video (10 sec) to get familiar with the sequence and to see where interpolation makes sense Step 2: Watch tutorial videos to get familiar with (translation/scaling/rotating objects, interpolation and how to use helper views)
+1. Watch raw video (10 sec) to get familiar with the sequence and to see where interpolation makes sense
+2. Watch tutorial videos to get familiar with (translation/scaling/rotating objects, interpolation and how to use helper views)
-Step 3: Start WhatPulse.
-Login with koyunujiju@braun4email.com and password: labeluser Step 4: Draw bounding box in the Bird's-Eye-View (BEV) Step 5: Move/Scale it in BEV using 3D arrows (drag and drop) or sliders Step 6: Choose one of the 5 classes (Car, Pedestrian, Cyclist, Motorbike, Truck) Step 7: Interpolate if necessary
+3. Start WhatPulse.
+Login with koyunujiju@braun4email.com and password: labeluser
+4. Draw bounding box in the Bird's-Eye-View (BEV)
+5. Move/Scale it in BEV using 3D arrows (drag and drop) or sliders
+6. Choose one of the 5 classes (Car, Pedestrian, Cyclist, Motorbike, Truck)
+7. Interpolate if necessary
-    a.
-Select Object to interpolate by clicking on a Bounding Box
+   1. Select Object to interpolate by clicking on a Bounding Box
-    b.
-Activate 'Interpolation Mode' in the menu (checkbox) -> start position will be saved
+   2. Activate 'Interpolation Mode' in the menu (checkbox) -> start position will be saved
-    c.
-Move to desired frame by skipping x frames
+   3. Move to desired frame by skipping x frames
-    d.
-Translate object to new position
+   4. Translate object to new position
-    e.
-Click on the 'Interpolate' button in the menu Step 8: Repeat steps 4-7 for all objects in the sequence Step 9: Download labels to your computer (JSON file) Step 10: Stop the time after labeling is done.
+   5. Click on the 'Interpolate' button in the menu
+8. Repeat steps 4-7 for all objects in the sequence
+9. Download labels to your computer (JSON file)
+10. Stop the time after labeling is done.
-Step 11: Make screenshots of keyboard and mouse heat map, record number of clicks and keystrokes
+11. Make screenshots of keyboard and mouse heat map, record number of clicks and keystrokes

 # Keyboard Shortcuts